TwiN/gatus/README.md

 subdirectories are merged like so:
 - All maps/objects are deep merged (i.e. you could define `alerting.slack` in one file and `alerting.pagerduty` in another file)
 - All slices/arrays are appended (i.e. you can define `endpoints` in multiple files and each endpoint will be added to the final list of endpoints)
-- Parameters with a primitive value (e.g. `debug`, `metrics`, `alerting.slack.webhook-url`, etc.) may only be defined once to forcefully avoid any ambiguity
+- Parameters with a primitive value (e.g. `metrics`, `alerting.slack.webhook-url`, etc.) may only be defined once to forcefully avoid any ambiguity
     - To clarify, this also means that you could not define `alerting.slack.webhook-url` in two files with different values.
 All files are merged into one before they are processed.
 This is by design.

 > 💡 You can also use environment variables in the configuration file (e.g. `$DOMAIN`, `${DOMAIN}`)